 Auction Procedures

-• Bidding process: Interested buyers submit bids, and the property is sold to the highest bidder subject to redemption rights.
+- Bidding process — Interested buyers submit bids, and the property is sold to the highest bidder.

 Real Property Sold Through Tax Deeds

 When a property is sold for unpaid taxes, the buyer receives a tax deed issued by the Taxation and Revenue Department.
-This deed transfers ownership once the redemption period ends.
+This deed transfers ownership to the purchaser upon finalization of the sale, as New Mexico does not provide a state right of redemption for former property owners.

 Key Facts About Tax Deeds

-• Recording: Buyers must record the tax deed with the county clerk’s office to establish legal property ownership.
+- Recording — Buyers must record the tax deed with the county clerk's office to establish legal ownership of the property.

 Bernalillo County Procedures for Delinquent Taxes